When we look at the history of advertising, we can confidently say that the 70s heralded a new era for the advertising world.

 4. Advanced Technologies

 In the 70s, TV ads were new and shiny.
-The technology was exciting and brands were took advantage.
+The technology was exciting, and brands took advantage.
 Today, we have a swathe of new, more advanced technologies that are helping advertisers create more personalized ads and better connect with consumers.

 These technologies include Artificial Intelligence (AI), Virtual Reality (VR), Machine Learning (ML), and Augmented Reality (AR).